awsdocs/aws-parallelcluster-user-guide/doc_source/tutorials_02_ami_customization.md

 # Building a Custom AWS ParallelCluster AMI<a name="tutorials_02_ami_customization"></a>

 **Important**
-We don't recommend building a custom AMI as anapproach for customizing AWS ParallelCluster\.
+We don't recommend building a custom AMI as an approach for customizing AWS ParallelCluster\.
 This is because, after you build your own AMI, you no longer receive updates or bug fixes with future releases of AWS ParallelCluster\.
 Moreover, if you build a custom AMI, you must repeat the steps that you used to create your custom AMI with each new AWS ParallelCluster release\.

 Before reading any further, we recommend that you first check out the [Custom Bootstrap Actions](pre_post_install.md) section to determine if the modifications you want to make can be scripted and supported with future AWS ParallelCluster releases\.

-Even though building a custom AMI is not ideal \(because of the reasons mentioned earlier\), there are still scenarios where building a custom AMI for AWS ParallelCluster is necessary\.
+Even though building a custom AMI isn't ideal \(because of the reasons mentioned earlier\), there are still scenarios where building a custom AMI for AWS ParallelCluster is necessary\.
 This tutorial guides you through the process of building a custom AMI for these scenarios\.

 **Note**
 Starting with AWS ParallelCluster version 2\.6\.1, most of the install recipes are skipped by default when launching nodes\.
 This is to improve startup times\.
 To run all of the install recipes for better backwards compatibility at the expense of startup times, add `"skip_install_recipes" : "no"` to the `cluster` key in the [`extra_json`](cluster-definition.md#extra-json) setting\.
 For example: